-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 Former President Donald Trump’s New York criminal trial has featured gripping, and at times steamy, testimony from a former tabloid publisher on the secrets of his business, a porn star on her alleged tryst with Mr. Trump, and a former Trump lawyer on how his boss allegedly paid to silence the porn star.

-For the media outlets reporting on every twist and turn, the month-long event has provided a steady stream of content for readers and viewers – despite the fact that, at heart, the case is actually about the falsification of business records.
+For the media outlets reporting on every twist and turn, the monthlong event has provided a steady stream of content for readers and viewers – despite the fact that, at heart, the case is actually about the falsification of business records.
 By all accounts the jurors, too, have paid rapt attention.

 But while the Trump case has generated heavy coverage on cable news and in social media, it has not risen to “trial of the century” levels, comparable to the O.J.
 Simpson trial.
-Indeed, a recent Yahoo News/YouGov poll found only 16% of respondents said they were following the trial “very closely.”
+Indeed, a recent Yahoo News/YouGov poll found that only 16% of respondents said they were following the trial “very closely.”
 Another 32% said they were following it “somewhat closely.”

 Why We Wrote This

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.